-Starpharma's policy on director tenure is consistent with ASX guidance which acknowledges that shareholders are likely to be served well by a mix of directors, including some with a longer tenure who have accumulated experience and developed a 'corporate memory' over a substantial period.
-Starpharma is more concerned with the average tenure of independent directors on the Board, which is around six years, as a meaningful metric for evaluating Board refreshment and director succession.
+Starpharma's policy on non-executive director tenure is consistent with ASX guidance which acknowledges that shareholders are likely to be served well by a mix of directors, including some with a longer tenure who have accumulated experience and developed a 'corporate memory' over a substantial period.
+Starpharma is more concerned with the average tenure of independent directors on the Board, which is around seven years, as a meaningful metric for evaluating Board refreshment and director succession.

-Director Date first elected by shareholders
+Director Date first elected by sharehold

-Robert Thomas November 2014
+R B Thomas November 2014

-Richard Hazleton November 2007
+R A Hazleton November 2007

-Zita Peach November 2011
+Z Peach November 2011

-Peter Turvey November 2012
+P R Turvey November 2012

-Jackie Fairley N/A appointed by the Board in 2006
+J K Fairley N/A appointed by the Board in 2006

 Mr Hazleton was appointed in 2006 prior to being elected by shareholders the following year.
 The Board has considered the tenure of Mr Hazleton as part of its independence assessment of all directors.
-Despite the length of time served on the Board Mr Hazleton has been assessed as 'independent'.
+Despite the length of time served on the Board, Mr Hazleton has been assessed as 'independent'.
 In determining this, the Board took into consideration his limited contact with Starpharma's management team and physical location in the US, whereby there is no suggestion that he is involved in the day to day operations of Starpharma.
+Particularly for biotech companies which have long development timelines, it can advantageous to have directors serve for longer periods to ensure corporate memory is retained.

-No new directors were appointed to the Board during FY17.
+No new directors were appointed to the Board during FY18.

-1.3 Written agreements with Directors and Senior Executives New directors receive a letter of appointment, which outlines the company's expectations of the director in relation to their participation, time commitments and compliance with policies and regulatory requirements.
+1.3 Written agreements with Directors and Senior ExecutivesNew directors receive a letter of appointment, which outlines the company's expectations of the director in relation to their participation, time commitments and compliance with policies and regulatory requirements.